The Far Side: Design and themes

 The series is characterized by its unconventional, often surrealistic, style of humor.
 Brigham Young University professor Kerry Soper described it as "an anomaly" among other newspaper cartoons and ComicsAlliance wrote it was "surreal, random, and occasionally very dark".
 Larson was influenced by his family's "morbid" sense of humor.
 His older brother Dan, who would often play pranks on him that took advantage of his fears, was a particular influence.
 He also drew inspiration from personal experience, Mad, and his favorite childhood book, Mr. Bear Squash-You-All-Flat.
 Larson sought to mock the human condition, often by placing animals in human positions.
 Fear is also recurring in the strip; The Far Side was produced in a time when horror comedy was becoming popular.

 Recurring themes in The Far Side include people stranded on desert islands, aliens, Heaven, Hell, the life of cavemen, and medieval dungeons.
 Animals—especially cows—are also common.
 Larson focused on subjects he considered taboo because he wanted his cartoons to be personal statements.
 Larson's editors refused to publish strips they found indecent, offensive, or hard to understand.
 Examples include cowboys roasting a horse over a fire because they are "hungry enough to eat one" and a bird eating scrambled babies.
 Generally, they also avoided publishing cartoons with scatological humor; Larson recalled that during the strip's first few years he was not even allowed to draw an outhouse.
 Larson often disagreed with his editors' decisions and was sometimes successful in getting rejected cartoons published, although he does admit most of their decisions likely saved his career.
 Larson also says he never tried to intentionally offend readers.

-While Larson frequently used the same stereotypical characters such as a woman with a beehive hairdo, he purposely did not name his characters nor imply they were the same characters from cartoon to cartoon.
+While Larson frequently used the same stereotypical characters (such as a woman with a beehive hairdo), he purposely did not name his characters nor imply they were the same characters from cartoon to cartoon.
 He did not want to have a character-based series, as the characters were there to help serve the humor of the comic.

 Notable cartoons

 Cow Tools

 Cow Tools is the name of a 1982 Far Side cartoon.
 It shows a cow standing behind a table with strange objects, with the cartoon's caption "Cow tools".
 While most of the displayed tools had no apparent function, one was similar to a saw.
-The cartoon has become one of the most loathed cartoons in the series, with Reddit posters calling it the series' "notoriously confusing cartoon".
+The cartoon has been described as "arguably the most loathed" Far Side strip, with Reddit posters calling it the series' "notoriously confusing cartoon".
 Larson was frequently asked about the meaning of the cartoon by the media, and received numerous letters, some angry and questioning where the humor was in the comic.
 Larson said in Prehistory of the Far Side that he had so much mail from this strip he had to issue a press release to explain that there was nothing to explain about the Cow Tools comic.